 Applied theatre research

-Explore our work in applied theatre research, one of our 4 areas of expertise in Performance, Theatre and Music
+Explore our work in applied theatre research, one of our 4 areas of expertise in Theatre, Performance and Music

-Applied theatre fuses artistry with advocacy and activism to better society.
-It can be thought of as an umbrella term for the use of drama and theatre in an educational, community or therapeutic context.
+Applied theatre can be thought of as an umbrella term for the use of drama and theatre in an educational, community or therapeutic context.

 Through our research in the subject, we're investigating the use of theatre as a tool for community engagement, conflict resolution, and social justice.
 It's often done in non-theatrical spaces, with participants who don't consider themselves to be artists.
 The work might take place in hospitals, prisons, youth settings, and other community contexts, such as with asylum seekers, refugees, or LGBTQ young people.

-Applied theatre challenges participants and audiences to examine the experiences of others, for example, the root causes of conflict in global and local spheres.
-It uses tools from drama and performance to create sites of sharing, community building, and civic practice.
+Applied theatre challenges participants and audiences to examine the experiences of others, It uses tools from drama and performance to create sites of sharing, community building, and civic practice.

 We bring together academic staff with connections and professional experience across the globe.
-We have experts in puppetry and object theatre, using arts and creativity in relation to gender, expertise working in global conflict and with refugees, and researchers with experience working with veterans of the armed forces.
+We have experts in puppetry and object theatre, expertise working in global contexts and with refugees, and researchers with experience working with veterans of the armed forces.

 Our research explores the following topics